Lewes – St Michael, South Malling

 A small C17 church, altered in 1873, with mediaeval features that probably come from the nearby college of canons.

-(image) The canons of South Malling administered the deanery of the Archbishops of Canterbury, which extended to the Kent boundary.
-Canons are mentioned in Domesday Book (2, 1) and after being refounded in 1150 (6 p130), the college lasted until 1545, when the Crown acquired the advowson (2 p82).
+The canons of South Malling administered the deanery of the Archbishops of Canterbury, which extended to the Kent boundary.
+Canons are mentioned in Domesday Book (2, 1) and after a re-foundation in 1150 (6 p130), the college lasted until it was dissolved in 1545, when the Crown acquired the advowson (2 p82).
 It would be normal for the college to have made provision for parish worship, but it is uncertain what form this took.
 Earlier writers have assumed that the parishioners used the church or chapel attached to the college, which is generally thought to have been on the site of the present C17 house known as Malling Deanery, which incorporates earlier, possibly C16, work.
 However, Nicholas Antram cites a map of 1824 by W Figg (BE(E) p627) which appears to show the present church on the site of the chancel of a larger cruciform one, though this has not been confirmed by excavation.
 A church of this kind seems more appropriate for primarily collegiate use, rather than parochial, since it would allow for multiple altars at which individual canons could say mass.
-Assuming that the college was on the site of the Deanery, the positioning of the mediaeval church here would have put it at some distance from the main buildings Colin Brent (p206) argues that any earlier parochial church is likely to have stood here and the main question is whether there were separate churches for college and parish.
+Assuming that the college was on the site of the Deanery, the positioning of the mediaeval church here would have put it at some distance from the main buildings.
+Colin Brent (p206) argues that any earlier parochial church is likely to have stood here and the main question is whether there were separate churches for college and parish.
 At all events the church used by the college is unlikely to have outlasted its demolition in 1555 (ESRO Par 419/7/4/3), for brief details recorded shortly before its dissolution (1 p179) indicate it was in poor repair.
-It is said to have been aisled with a ‘stepyll’ and there is no mention of the cruciform plan suggested by Figg.
-Any separate church for the parish appears to have disappeared as well, leaving nowhere to worship, though the graveyard is said to have remained in use.
+It is said to have been aisled with a ‘stepyll’ and there is nothing that hints at a cruciform plan as suggested by Figg.
+Any previous separate church for the parish appears to have disappeared as well, leaving nowhere to worship, though the graveyard is said to have remained in use.
 In 1595 some parishioners at least were worshipping at Hamsey (Brent ibid) and others probably attended church in Lewes itself.

 John Stansfield, a successful Lewes merchant and sympathiser with the Puritans, bought the estate in 1623 and built the present church.
-He did so on the site on the other side of the lane, whether or not there had been an earlier one here.
+Its site is on the other side of the lane from the house, whether or not the previous one had been here.
 In 1628 his grandson John Evelyn, the future diarist, laid the foundation stone and it was consecrated in 1632 after a debate about the necessity of this (3 p83).
 In plan, it is a rectangle with an unbuttressed west tower with a cap, little higher than the roof.
 Square openings close to the top may indicate that battlements were intended.
 David Parsons (personal communication) has drawn attention to the presence of a plinth at the base of the tower and west wall only which raises the question of whether they are of different date to the plain rectangular body of the church behind.
 That could not be reconciled with a longer cruciform church as suggested by Figg’s plan and despite the presence of earlier stonework in the tower (see below), the simpler solution of a single build with structural variations seems more likely.

 Fittings and monuments